QuentinRa/blog.quentinra.dev/operating-systems/linux/env/packages/index.md

 <div class="row row-cols-lg-2"><div>

-**Usage** 🐚: snap packages are a modern way to share application.
+**Usage** 🐚: snap packages are a modern way to share applications.
 They contain all dependencies, and support automatic updates.
 Some cons are their larger size and sometimes there are performance issues.

 👉 Find [Snap packages here](https://snapcraft.io/).
 </div><div>